 his video shows you how to replace a part in the design by simply dragging a part from the library onto a symbol in your design and it will be automatically replaced.
 This replacement will also include automatically wiring up the new part with connections that exist for the part been replaced.

 This video continues from the 'Replacing an existing part in a PCB design' video and shows you an example of swapping a part for a drastically different one.

-This video show you how to align the edges of inter-wire connectors in PCB-DEX.
+This video show you how to align the edges of inter-wire connectors in AutoTRAX DEX.

-This video demonstrates the new radial context menu for PCB-DEX PCB designer.
+This video demonstrates the new radial context menu for AutoTRAX DEX PCB designer.

 This video show you how to auto-route individual PCB net.
 You can simply select the net and click on the appropriate auto-route button in the ribbon menu.

-Searching for part prices and datasheets with PCB-DEX
+Searching for part prices and datasheets with AutoTRAX DEX